-We believe that the house we finally found at the end of our long search has one of the most spectacular views anywhere in Europe.
-From the balconies on our top floor, to the large terrace on our home’s middle floor, and to the gardens that extend from our lowest floor, you can enjoy a breathtaking view of the Tajo (or gorge that begins in our backyard), the Guadalevín river at the bottom of the Tajo, the Puente Nuevo (the so-called ‘new bridge’ which is centuries old), the Castle of the Moorish King, the Church of the Holy Spirit (which was a mosque for many more centuries than it has been a church) as well as a panoramic view of the mountains that surround Ronda.
+We believe that our house has one of the most spectacular views in Europe.
+From the balconies on our top floor, to the large terrace on our home’s middle floor, and to the gardens that extend from our lowest floor, you can enjoy a breathtaking view of the Tajo (or gorge) that begins in our backyard, the Guadalevín River at the bottom of the Tajo, the Puente Nuevo (the so-called ‘new bridge’ which is centuries old), the Castle of the Moorish King, the Church of the Holy Spirit (which was a mosque for many more centuries than it has been a church) as well as a panoramic view of the mountains that surround Ronda.

-When the sun is sinking over and the air has become cool, we greatly enjoy sitting on our terrace and watching the migratory birds flying over the Tajo, the tourists from all over the world crossing the bridge and stopping to take pictures of what they see, including our house.
-We feel privileged to live where we do.
+When the sun is sinking over and the air has become cool, we greatly enjoy sitting on our terrace and watching the migratory birds flying over the Tajo.
+It's also fun to watch the people who come from all over the world as they cross the bridge and stop to take pictures of what they see, including our house.
+We feel privileged to have a home where we do.
 We love our dream-like environment with such tranquility and such a feeling of becoming one with nature.

 But, of course, there is more to do than just looking at the view.
 You can stroll down through twisting ancient streets in the ancient Arab medina.
 Or you can walk to the Alameda for a different set of breathtaking views.
 Or you can visit the many museums and ancient homes which are open to the public in Ronda.
 You can relax in a renown spa next to our town’s ancient Arab baths.
 If you are interested in archeology and human anthropology, you can explore the Cueva de la Pileta, one of Europe’s most extensive archeological sites for tracing the physical and cultural evolution of modern homo sapiens.
 You can also visit the nearby Roman amphitheater in the outskirts of our town.
 You can sample wine in the wine museum.
 There are art classes and language classes available throughout the year.
 You can hike and kayak.